-Camp Simba was started to address the emotional needs of children whose relatives are afflicted with cancer.
-These children are often left to deal with the large changes their family faces on their own, and with their family members struggling to cope with their illnesses, they often miss out on the simple joys of childhood or adolescence.
-Camp Simba’s slogan is to “create a safe haven for all”.
-Other than a fun and enriching experience, we hope to impart values such as resilience and courage, and build a community to enable participants to draw strength from each other.
-Ultimately, we hope to inspire and equip them with the skills to eventually organise the camp for future “Simba siblings”.
+Camp Simba was started to help address the emotional needs of children whose relatives are afflicted with cancer, as they are often left to deal with the large lifestyle and emotional changes on their own.
+As a result, they often miss out on the simple joys of childhood or adolescence.
+By providing them with a safe space to have fun and unwind, we hope to provide opportunities for them to befriend other children with similar experiences, with the hope of creating a community where they can draw strength from each other.
+Hopefully, this will also inspire and equip them with skills to eventually organise the camp for future “Simba Siblings”.

-For more information, please contact Aiyappan Raksha at email@example.com
+For more information, please contact Beth Lau at email@example.com